smarthomeNG/plugins/database/README.md

 into the database.

 #### database
 This attribute enables the database logging when set (just use value `yes`).

-If value `init` is used, an item will be initalized from the database after SmartHomeNG is restarted.
+If value `init` is used, the item will be initialized from the database after SmartHomeNG is restarted.
+Also, in this case the item's inital_value is prevented from being written to the database.

 ```yaml
 some: